HotelQuickly/WeAreHiring/open-positions/DevOps.md

 ### The job and the challenges

 We expect you to take ownership of the operations tasks in our DevOps culture.
-That means you should be:
+That means you should:

 * Maintain our server infrastructure - stability, security, scalability
 * Prepare our system for any new projects and requirements